awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 | --- | --- | --- | --- | --- |
 |  `kms:RetiringPrincipal`  |  String \(list\)  | Single\-valued |  `CreateGrant`  |  Key policies and IAM policies  |

 You can use this condition key to control access to the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) operation based on the value of the [RetiringPrincipal](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html#KMS-CreateGrant-request-RetiringPrincipal) parameter in the request\.
-For example, you can allow a user to create grants to use a CMK only when the `RetiringPrincipal` in the `CreateGrant` request matches the `RetiringPrincipal` in the condition statement\.
+For example, you can allow a user to create grants to use a KMS key only when the `RetiringPrincipal` in the `CreateGrant` request matches the `RetiringPrincipal` in the condition statement\.

-The following example key policy statement allows a user to create grants for the CMK\.
-The `kms:RetiringPrincipal` condition key restricts the permission to `CreateGrant` requests where the retiring principal in the grant is either the `LimitedAdminRole` or the `OpsAdmin` user\.
+The following example key policy statement allows a user to create grants for the \.KMS key The `kms:RetiringPrincipal` condition key restricts the permission to `CreateGrant` requests where the retiring principal in the grant is either the `LimitedAdminRole` or the `OpsAdmin` user\.

 ```
 {